JesSonne/HumPlant/Readme.md

 ### Defining models for how morphologies influence the species’ interactions

-The code below defines two initial models for how morphologies of species might influence the species’ interactions.
+The code below defines two initial models for how the morphologies of species might influence the species’ interactions.
 These are just two examples to get you started.
 In the project, you should come up with additional models that perhaps better capture the structure of the community.
-I will help you writing the code as long as you can speifically formulate your hypotheses.
+I will help you write the code as long as you can specifically formulate your hypotheses.

-The first is based on the ‘forbidden links’ concept in which species are prevented from visiting certain parters in the community.
-In this case, hummingbirds are prevented from vising flowers that are longer than their bill + tounge length.
+The first is based on the ‘forbidden links’ concept in which species are prevented from visiting certain partners in the community.
+In this case, hummingbirds are prevented from visiting flowers that are longer than their bill + tounge length.
 The tounge length is defined as a fraction of the total bill length.

-The second model is derived from optimal foraging theory where hummingbirds should prefer visiting flwoers that are morphologically similar to their bills.
-Here, we simply subtract the two measurements from eachother and take the absolute value.
-0 will reflect perfect match and high values reflect greater mismatch.
+The second model is derived from optimal foraging theory, where hummingbirds should prefer visiting flowers that are morphologically similar to their bills.
+Here, we simply subtract the two measurements from each other and take the absolute value.
+0 will reflect a perfect match, and higher values reflect increasing mismatch.
 For convenience, we take inverse, such that higher values represent greater morphological matching.

 ``` r